Radion94200/website/content/about.md

 I am currently working as DFIR analyst and IR in CERT La Poste.

-During my free time, I improve my personal skills praticing Root-Me and Hack The Box challenges.
+During my free time, I improve my personal skills praticing Root-Me, Hack The Box and Try hack Me challenges.
 I practice lots of ctf alone, with some friends or with the team [HackInProvence](https://www.hackinprovence.fr/).

 Special thanks to hugo.
-It permits me to develop this website with love.
+It permits me to develop this website with love <3.